 Independent study of current topics in Economics for undergraduate students.
-Prerequisite: Permission of the Coordinator of Undergraduate Programs, the instructor, and the School Dean and 9 upper division hours in Economics.
+Prerequisites: Permission of the Chair and 9 upper division hours in Economics.
 A proposal must accompany the request when submitted for approval.

 FINANCE COURSES (FIN)

 2113 PERSONAL FINANCE, 3 hours credit